logzio/logz-docs/_source/logzio_collections/_metrics-sources/kubernetes.md

 Deploy one of these configurations.

-If your Kubernetes setup is EKS, you'll need to use the HTTPS deployment.
+If your Kubernetes setup is EKS or AKS, you'll need to use the HTTPS deployment.
 {:.info-box.note}